All Episodes

 Now, that's a Catholic priest with a metaphysical sort of word to us, but it kind of fits in.

-What might happen regarding the Northern Lights coming south?
+What might happen regarding the northern lights coming south?

-We know exactly what's going to happen.
+In terms of the physics that we all know, we know exactly what's going to happen.

 You have a huge blob of electrified stuff, which is damaging to sensitive electrical equipment.